Statute of Limitations in Small Claims Court Cases

 The phone number is: 559-457-1900

-Each Superior Court is responsible for one County.
+Fresno County has its own Superior Court.
 The amount of time between when the claim is filed and heard varies between each County (and even within each County).
 Generally, the small claims court trial should be between twenty and seventy days after the case is filed.
 Because of state cuts to the Fresno County Superior Court budget, most hearings are set well past the seventy days.